 • Maximum 1 child sharing room with their parents is permitted

 • Children are not allowed to use the swimming pools between midday and 4pm

-Children below the age of 8 can stay free of charge on the sofa bed of a Villa when sharing with their parents.
-Baby cots for children below the age of 2 are free of charge (upon availability).
+• Children below the age of 8 can stay free of charge on the sofa bed of a Villa when sharing with their parents

 Children are only permitted to stay in the stand-alone Villa accommodation categories (including pool and beachfront villas).
-We'd recommend the 2-Bed Rock Top Villa, which has 2 bedrooms and lots of private living space.
-You could also book the 2 Bedroom Beach Front Pool Villa.
-Suites, Villas, Beach Front Villa and the Pool Villa can each accommodate an additional guest on either a rollaway bed or a single sofabed.
+We'd recommend the 2-Bed Rock Top Pool Villa, which has 2 bedrooms and lots of private living space.
+You could also book the 2 Bedroom Beachfront Pool Villa.
+Villas, Beachfront Villa and the Plunge Pool Villa can each accommodate an additional guest on either a rollaway bed or a single sofabed

 Babysitting available by arrangement

 Children below the age of 6 are entitled to 50% discount on all meal rates; children will be served half portions from the regular menus.
 Children aged 6 and over will pay full meal rates

 Kamalaya's beach is very quiet and the water is shallow and generally sandy.
 There are also games (chess and backgammon) and a collection of films (not just self improvement but also classics and comedy) to watch on the library's large screen.
 A TV can be brought to your room or villa on request